 Since 2012, Pierce College has been an active member of Achieving the Dream (ATD).
 We continue to use their framing in our continuous efforts in achieving mission; becoming an antiracist institution; and eliminating areas of inequity.
 We documented in our 2016 Comprehensive Self-Study the use of the ATD framework on the impact to student success with the development and implementation of a mandatory College Success course, embedded tutoring, accelerating the developmental English and math pathways, and access to real-time student achievement data (Tableau Dashboards).
-In our continued pursuit of dismantling barriers of inequity for students our ATD work groups were restructured in 2020 around five areas of priority: Induction Programs and Supports for Systemically Non-Dominant (Jenkins, 2018) Students; Inclusive Pedagogy for Systemically Non-Dominant (Jenkins, 2018) Students; Aspirational Career, Advising for Systemically Non-Dominant (Jenkins, 2018) Students; Community Outreach, Recruitment, and Engagement in Systemically Non-Dominant (Jenkins, 2018) Communities; Embedded Learning Support Services for Systemically Non-Dominant (Jenkins, 2018) Students.
+In our continued pursuit of dismantling barriers of inequity for students our ATD priority design groups were restructured in 2020 around five areas of priority: Induction Programs and Supports; Inclusive Pedagogy; Aspirational Career Advising; Community Outreach, Recruitment, and Engagement; Embedded Learning Support Services.
 Approximately 125 faculty and staff (unduplicated) have joined one or more of the priority design groups.
-The rich membership of our ATD groups and strong shared governance structures support the broad integration of interventions that remove areas of inequity this report we highlight the work of our Embedded Learning Support Services for Systemically Non-Dominant (Jenkins, 2018) Students Design Group.
+The rich membership of our ATD groups and strong shared governance structures support the broad integration of interventions that remove areas of inequity, in this report we highlight the work of our Embedded Learning Support Services Group.

-Our tutoring program offers a full spectrum of learning support for campus based and elearning students.
+Our tutoring program offers a full spectrum of learning support for campus based and e-learning students.
 Each campus offers drop-in, appointment-based, and eTutoring options with hours covering day, evening and weekend access.
 All tutoring sessions emphasize proven best practice college success strategies: building self-regulated learning behaviors, coaching academic life skills, and concept proficiency through collaborative learning.